hitszxs/simple_semi_patchcore/readme.md

 ## Introduction

 Due to a recent server update, some files were lost.
 I’ve recovered the two most relevant Python files from my local machine, which are provided here.

-This code is part of an improved version of the **PatchCore** method, mainly modifying the distance metric and the anomaly score computation logic.

 ---

 ## File Overview